Overview

 Further south is a beating heart of activity in Sydney, the beloved Crown Street in Surry Hills.
 For Sydney Streets, the stretch from Foveaux Street to Cleveland Street will host November's first Saturday of community celebrations.
 Any Sydneysider is familiar with the offering of this famous road, so with the standout venues colliding with the excellent vibes of Sydney Streets from 11am to 10pm, it's set to be quite the Saturday.

-The entertainment will come from the likes of roaming circus acts, dog agility courses, dancers and bands — and kids' games and a DJ at Yo-Chi.
+The entertainment will come from the likes of a dog photo booth, spinal checks from a local chiropractor, dancers and bands — and kids' games, a kids burger-making class at Grill'd, a tasting booth at FAB Drinks and a DJ at Yo-Chi.
 Other local spots joining the celebrations include Tucano's pop-up bar with live music and entertainment; Tuscan-style hotspot Giuls is getting involved, and there will be food stalls and tunes from Masala Theory and local watering holes like The Clock.

 Harris Street — Saturday, November 9